DS 7 2023-2025 review | A stylish and distinctive used SUV

 What is the DS 7?

-• As a brand, DS hasn’t been around all that long, but the name goes all the way back to the fifties.
-Citroen launched the revolutionary DS back in 1955, a car that is generally accepted as being one of the most revolutionary of all time.
-The DS name was resurrected in 2010 with the Citroen DS3 hatchback, and then in 2015, DS was separated from Citroen to become the French firm’s luxury brand.
+• As a brand, DS hasn’t been around all that long, but the name goes all the way back to the 1950s.
+Citroen launched the original DS back in 1955, a car that is generally accepted as being one of the most revolutionary of all time.
+The DS name was resurrected in 2010 with the Citroen DS3 hatchback.
+Then in 2015, DS was separated from Citroen to become the French firm’s luxury brand.
 These days, both DS Automobiles and Citroen are part of the Stellantis Group, the huge manufacturing powerhouse created when PSA merged with FCA, which also boasts brands such as Vauxhall, Fiat and Alfa Romeo.

-• A specially created DS 7 was used to transport French President Emmanuel Macron to his inauguration in 2017, and the French Premier still has DS 7s in his fleet today.
+• A specially created DS 7 was used to transport French President Emmanuel Macron to his inauguration in 2017.
+The French Premier still has DS 7s on his fleet today.

 • DS is particularly proud of the 7’s snappily named Pixel LED Vision 3.0 headlights, which use no fewer than 84 separate LEDs to light the way.
 Another lighting feature at the front end is the DS Light Veil, which is essentially a set of striking-looking vertical daytime running lights placed either side of the front grille.